kctrey/wxcadm/docs/wxcadm.md

     :   Get (or refresh) the WorkspaceLocationFloor instances for this WorkspaceLocation

 `WorkspaceLocationFloor(config: dict)`
-:   Initialize a WorkspaceLocation instance.
-If only the `id` is provided, the configuration will be fetched from
-        the Webex API.
-To save API calls, the config dict can be passed using the `config` argument
+:   Initialize a new WorkspaceLocationFloor
     Args:
-        parent (Org): The Organization to which this WorkspaceLocation belongs id (str): The Webex ID of the WorkspaceLocation config (dict): The configuration of the WorkspaceLocation as returned by the Webex API
+        config (dict): The config as returned by the Webex API

     ### Ancestors (in MRO)